Boxersteavee/website/src/content/projects/Setting-up-TinaCMS.md

 ### Major Upgrade #3 - Cloudflare Images

-Posting images on this website, or \[Curious Photos]\(https://curiousphotos.co.uk) can be problematic sometimes, as I don't want to post the images to GitHub, as the source code of my website is open to everyone, but I don't wish the same to happen to my photos.
+Posting images on this website, or [Curious Photos](https://curiousphotos.co.uk) can be problematic sometimes, as I don't want to post the images to GitHub, as the source code of my website is open to everyone, but I don't wish the same to happen to my photos.
 To solve this, I (or my dad rather, Thanks dad!) purchased the $5/month Cloudflare Images package, which allows me to store 100,000 images, and up to 20 variants of those images.
 This allows me to securely store the images in cloudflare, and have a URL to the images that I can put on my websites, for example the feature images, or the image above.
 If you copy the image url, you'll notice it takes you to "cdn.boxersteavee.dev", but most crucially, has the path starting /cdn-cgi/imagedelivery/.
 This path indicates to cloudflare's DNS systems that it needs to go to their image service.
 The rest of the URL is my account hash and the image ID, as well as the variant name.
 These changes mean I can host all my images in cloudflare, and not have to worry about giving up copyright

 ### Have a look around!

-Have a poke around, head to \[the projects page]\(https://boxersteavee.dev/projects) to see more of my amazing projects, and checkout \[My GitHub]\(https://github.com/Boxersteavee) to see my other work I'm working on and have done in the past.
+Have a poke around, head to [the projects page](https://boxersteavee.dev/projects) to see more of my amazing projects, and checkout [My GitHub](https://github.com/Boxersteavee) to see my other work I'm working on and have done in the past.

+### Update #1

+Due to the great the way TinaCMS formats "raw markdown", I would still have to open a text editor and manually tweak the build in order for it to be added to the site.
+For this reason, I have decided to remove TinaCMS, and I am looking for alternatives.
+The other two upgrades mentioned in this post are still in use.